Couchsurfing/language_list/README.md

 # Language List

-A list of languages based upon ISO-639-1 and ISO-639-3 with functions to retrieve only common languages.
+A list of languages based upon ISO-639-1 and ISO-639-3 with functions to retrieve only common languages, i.e. languages with 50 million speakers or more.

 ## Examples